Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 - In Ole Miss' nine games this year, it has five wins against the spread.

-- This year, the Rebels are winless against the spread when entering a game as an underdog of 2.5 points or more.
+- This season, the Rebels are winless ATS when entering a game as an underdog of 2.5 points or more.

-- Ole Miss' games this season have hit the over on three of eight set point totals (37.5%).
+- Ole Miss' games this year have gone over the total in three out of eight opportunities (37.5%).

-- Ole Miss is 5-3 against the spread and 7-2 overall in games when it puts up more than 14.7 points.
+- Ole Miss is 5-3 against the spread and 7-2 overall in games when it scores more than 14.7 points.

-- When Ole Miss piles up over 317.8 yards, the team is 5-2 against the spread and 7-1 overall.
+- When Ole Miss totals more than 317.8 yards, the team is 5-2 against the spread and 7-1 overall.

-- This season the Rebels have six turnovers, seven fewer than the Aggies have takeaways (13).
+- The Rebels have six giveaways this season, while the Aggies have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.